thejimbirch/hmp/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 16.7 =
-Release Date: July 13th, 2021

-Meet Yoast SEO 16.7!
-This release comes with extended support for headless WordPress.
-Yoast SEO comes with a REST API that developers can use to access our metadata in a headless WordPress installation.
-In Yoast SEO 16.7, we’re making more data available and also in a different format: JSON.
-Read more about what’s new in Yoast SEO 16.7 in [our release post](https://yoa.st/release-16-7)!

-Enhancements:

-* Upgrades our REST API to include individual keys/values for all of our meta tags, data and schema output.
-Read all about it in [this in-depth explanation about our REST API](https://yoa.st/rest-api).

-Bugfixes:

-* Fixes a bug where a database entry would be added in the indexables table every time a WooCommerce order was created.
-* Fixes a bug where the SEO optimization could run indefinitely when the database contained at least 25 faulty indexables without a permalink.
-* Fixes a bug where the Advanced section and Schema tab wouldn't be visible in the metabox for Editors.
-Props to [jordif](https://github.com/jordif).

-= 16.6.1 =
-Release Date: July 1st, 2021

-Bugfixes:

-* Fixes a bug where many Premium editor features would not work if Yoast SEO was updated to version 16.6 while Yoast SEO Premium was still on version 16.5 or lower.

-= 16.6 =
-Release Date: June 29th, 2021

-Yoast SEO 16.6 comes with a new round of improvements and fixes.
-We’ve updated the analysis to exclude sentences inside tables and table captions from the consecutive sentences assessment.
-Enjoy!
-Read more about what’s new in Yoast SEO 16.6 in [our release post](https://yoa.st/release-16-6)!

-Enhancements:

-* Updates `SearchAction` schema to comply with Google's updated specification.
-* Excludes sentences inside tables and table captions from the consecutive sentences assessment.
-* Adds adjacent relative links (`rel="prev"` and `rel="next"`) for WooCommerce shop pages.
-Props to [stodorovic](https://github.com/stodorovic).
-* Adds increased compatibility for LiteSpeed web servers.
-Props to [J-Rey](https://github.com/J-Rey).
-* Adds adjacent relative links for WooCommerce shop pages.
-Props to [stodorovic](https://github.com/stodorovic).

-Bugfixes:

-* Fixes a bug where an error would be shown on the page overview and post overview when the website's MySQL database was run in ANSI-mode.
-Props to [stodorovic](https://github.com/stodorovic).
-* Fixes a bug where shortcodes would be removed from the Open Graph description even when they were explicitly added.
-Props to [Lomerill](https://github.com/Lomerill).
-* Fixes a bug where using the `wpseo_schema_{@type}` filter would result in a fatal error.
-* Fixes a bug where the last breadcrumb item was stripped in breadcrumb Schema output on subsequent pages of a static posts page.
+= 19.12 =

+Release date: December 13th, 2022

+In Yoast SEO 19.12, we're introducing the inclusive language analysis — previously only available in Yoast SEO Premium.
+This will help you get feedback on words that might exclude part of your audience and get inclusive alternatives.
+This is only available in English for now.
+Plus, it is opt-in.
+Try it!
+Find out more about what's new in Yoast SEO 19.12 in [our release post](https://yoa.st/release-13-12-22)!

+#### Enhancements

+* NEW in Free: Adds the inclusive language analysis for English as a beta feature.
+Get suggestions on how to improve non-inclusive phrases, to make your content appeal to a larger audience.
+* Improves the Integrations page to explain more clearly the different types of integrations.
+* Adds integration cards for [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/), the [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) and the [WP Recipe Maker](https://it.wordpress.org/plugins/wp-recipe-maker/) plugins.
+* Adds a new `Website name` text field in the `Site Representation` step of the `First-time configuration`.
+* Improves the _subheading distribution_ assessment by adding highlighting and also targeting long content before the first subheading.
+* Improves the `First-time configuration` styling.
+* Improves the _transition words_ assessment for Arabic by removing some transition words.
+* Improves the Yoast admin bar menu with more functionality and better links.
+* Removes a notification that prompts users to help with translating the plugin in the language of the site.

+#### Bugfixes

+* Fixes a bug that would affect users managing the cron jobs with a plugin on PHP 8.1 after they have performed a core upgrade.
+* Fixes a bug where a fatal error would be thrown when trying to create breadcrumbs from unindexable items.
+* Fixes a bug where blocks with a NULL `blockName` would trigger deprecation errors with PHP 8.1 and cause performance issues.
+Props to [@dustyf](https://github.com/dustyf).
+* Fixes a bug where breadcrumbs markup would not validate due to improper nesting and closing of span tags.
+Props to [@michaelbourne](https://github.com/michaelbourne).
+* Fixes a bug where highlighting would not be removed from the text after the analysis is updated and the present highlighting has become irrelevant.
+* Fixes a bug where the Baidu Webmaster Tools link would go to the wrong page.
+Props to [@SavPhill](https://github.com/SavPhill).
+* Fixes a bug where the content analysis would not load when editing web stories in the Web Stories plug-in.
+* Fixes a bug where the highlighting functionality would not be working when highlighting content in lists items in the Block editor in WordPress 6.1.
+* Fixes a bug where the `<title>` tag would potentially be missing when publishing a story with the Web Stories plugin.
+Props to [@swissspidy](https://github.com/swissspidy).
+* Improves line ending handling for `robots.txt` contents.

+#### Other

+* Introduces a notice on the WordPress dashboard and the Yoast SEO dashboard to let users know we are dropping support for PHP < 7.2 starting March 1st, 2023.
+* Reduces noise from PHP 8.1 deprecations.
+* Improves compatibility with PHP 8.2.
+* Allows using the `yoast_seo_development_mode` to override the `wp_get_environment_type()` result to `production`.
+* Deprecates the built-in integration with the `The Events Calendar` plugin, following the release of its version 6.0.4 which integrates with Yoast SEO.
+* Disallows setting or unsetting any dynamic properties on `Abstract_Main`.
+* Removes the note in the readability analysis results that tells users that the _Flesch reading ease_ score has moved to the _Insights_ section.
+* Removes the Yoast i18n package.
+* Resolves a typo in the feedback string for the phrase `exotic` in the inclusive language analysis.

+= 19.11 =

+Release date: November 29th, 2022

+Yoast SEO 19.11 is out now.
+We're optimizing the Yoast SEO plugin to use fewer resources.
+This helps make your site faster and more efficient.
+In this release, we're doing this by streamlining your database.
+Find out more about what's new in Yoast SEO 19.11 in [our release post](https://yoa.st/release-29-11-22)!

+#### Enhancements

+* Adds a WP-CLI command to clean up unused data from our custom database tables: `wp yoast cleanup`.
+* Performs a cleanup of indexables when a public post type (or taxonomy) becomes non-public.
+* Notifies users to run the SEO optimization when a non-public post type (or taxonomy) becomes public.

+#### Bugfixes

+* Fixes a bug where a fatal error would be thrown when the SEO optimization was run after a post type had been manually excluded via a filter.
+* Fixes a bug where an entry would be added to our indexables table when saving, updating, or accessing a post (or term) for a non-public post type (or taxonomy).
+* Fixes a bug where duplicate indexable records would be created for the same object.
+* Fixes a bug where indexables for users would not get removed when a user did not have any publicly viewable posts anymore.
+* Fixes a bug where indexables for users would not get removed when author archives were disabled.
+* Fixes a bug where indexables would be created for users when author archives were disabled.
+* Fixes a bug where indexables would be created for users who did not have any publicly viewable posts.

+#### Other

+* Introduces the `wpseo_indexable_excluded_taxonomies` filter, to allow manually excluding taxonomies from being indexed.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).